Adventive plant

 Adventive plants, also known as alien plants, foreign plants or casual plants are alien plant species appearing in a place that does not correspond to their area of origin, in contrast to the native species.
 These plants can arrive by natural means (such as wind or animal) or by human intervention (either intentional or accidental).

 Although some alien plants become naturalized, others do not become established, thereby distinguishing them from weeds or an invasive species.
 Many alien plants have been introduced to aesthetically improve public recreation areas or private properties, or for agricultural purposes.
-The term "adventive" is derived from the Latin advena, meaning a 'stranger', 'alien' or 'immigrant'.
+The term "adventive" is derived from the Latin adventus, "to arrive".

 Definitions

 According to Dictionary.com, an adventive plant is "usually not yet well established".
 According to Collins Dictionary, adventive plants are "introduced to a new area and not yet established there".
+Various botanists in New Zealand have claimed that this term originates from Latin advena, meaning "stranger" or "immigrant", but these claims are unsubstantiated and go against current evidence for an adventus origin.

 In the broadest sense, the term "adventive plants" is used to denote exotic plant species that are alien to the native flora.
 Though the word has different shades of meaning, as it is also used for species that settle into new environments, and are not self-sufficient or are rarely naturalized, but need an episodic population assistance from their homeland.
 Less broadly, the term is used for deliberately introduced species, but at times the term only includes species that have arrived on their own or by accident.
 If, however, an adventive or alien species becomes self-sustaining in its new geographic area, it is then naturalized.

 Some adventive species never become established or are usually not yet well established, even though many others can still establish and maintain themselves.
 Moreover, some adventive plants will stay at the site where they were first introduced, likely finding the conditions meager and missing the means of dispersal to convey them to areas with more approbative conditions for growth.
 By and large, naturalized alien plants may be viewed as weeds.
 Though several adventive plant species are in harmony with their adoptive environment, having appearance of their being natives, and are sometimes mistaken for native species.